Enjoying Twenty-Four Hours in Chattanooga, Tennessee

 See Rock City

 After our trek to Ruby Falls, we drove around the mountain to Rock City Gardens.
 Rock City is truly a garden in the rocks.
 Garnet Carter, a native Tennessean, developed the gardens.
-He had originally begun developing a seven hundred acre residential neighborhood atop Lookout Mountain, “Fairyland” in 1924.
+He had originally begun developing a seven-hundred-acre residential neighborhood atop Lookout Mountain, “Fairyland” in 1924.
 But Garnet’s wife, Frieda, saw a garden in the rock formations.
-She mapped a path with string all the way to Lover’s Leap.
-Along the way, she incorporated native plants throughout the rocks along with some European lore to create a fairyland theme.
+She mapped a path with a string all the way to Lover’s Leap.
+Along the way, she incorporated native plants into the rocks, along with some European lore, to create a fairyland theme.

 The Rock City Gardens opened in May of 1932.
-Since the location of the garden was not the most accessible or noticeable, Garnet came up with a brilliant advertising technique.
+Since the garden’s location was neither the most accessible nor the most noticeable, Garnet came up with a brilliant advertising technique.
 He had “See Rock City” painted on the roofs of barns that sat just off the US highways.

 Rock City Barn